A Long Way from Chicago

-A Long Way from Chicago is a "novel in stories" (or short story cycle) by Richard Peck.
+A Long Way from Chicago is a "novel in stories" (or short story cycle) by Richard Peck, published September 1, 1998 by Dial Press.

 Plot

 "Shotgun Cheatham's" Last Night Above Ground - 1929" (originally printed in Twelve Shots: Stories About Guns, 1997).
 The first summer the children go to their grandmother's house, a reporter comes looking for info on the infamous man who has just died, Shotgun Cheatham.
 Grandma holds an open house for Shotgun and lies to the reporter by saying he was a war hero.
 Grandma's enemy, Effie Wilcox, comes too but then the coffin begins to move.
 Grandma shoots the coffin with her shotgun, while Ms. Wilcox and the reporter run out, but it turns out that it was the cat that lives in the cobb house who moved the curtain draped over the coffin.

 "The Mouse in the Milk" - 1930."
 The next summer, the Cowgill boys are tormenting the town by blowing up Grandma's mailbox or Effie Wilcox's privy.
 Grandma tells one of the boys she won't be home for her daily milk delivery, knowing the boys would try to steal something from her.
 That night she turns the lights off and waits for them to come and steal; she catches them and has Joey get their parents.
 Grandma tells Mr. Cowgill that if his boys won't stop she'll tell everyone that she found a mouse in her milk, running his business to the ground.

 "A One-Woman Crime Wave" - 1931".
 Grandma uses illegal fish traps to get catfish from the lake while using the sheriff's boat she stole to feed to drifters and sees the sheriff's deputies while fishing but they seem too intoxicated to understand the situation.